There Are Two Ways to Settle Your California Workers' Compensation Claim

-For those entering the world of Workers Compensation due to an injury at work, it is important to know How Workers Compensation Claims Are Settled in California.
-Knowing How Workers Compensation Claims Are Settled in California helps the injured worker understand how their claim will be closed and how that affects their transition out of the Workers Compensation system.
+For those entering the world of Workers Compensation due to an injury at work, it is important to know: How Workers Compensation Claims Are Settled in California.
+Knowledge helps the injured worker understand how their claim will be closed and how that affects their transition out of the Workers Compensation system.
+You should also know what you are entitled to receive under the law, so check out California Workers Comp Benefits Explained.
 There are a few ways a Workers Compensation attorney lawyer can help you settle your California Workers Compensation claim.
 The following are the forms settlement can take:

-1) Compromise and Release: A compromise and release in a Workers Compensation case settles the case forever in exchange for a lump sum settlement.
+A compromise and release in a Workers Compensation case settles the case forever in exchange for a lump sum settlement.
 Once the compromise and release documents are approved by the local Workers Compensation Judge, the injured worker is responsible for all future medical care and can no longer seek benefits for their injury through Workers Compensation.
 This is a popular form of settlement because the injured worker gets a lump sum of money (usually paid within 30 days of settlement) and that amount of money is much larger than leaving the claim open for medical treatment alone.
-If in the event the injured worker has other means to get medical treatment paid for, either through medical, medicare or private health insurance through a spouse, a compromise and release is usually the most attractive option.
+If in the event the injured worker has other means to get medical treatment paid for, either through Medi-Cal, Medicare or private health insurance through a spouse, a compromise and release is usually the most attractive option.
 This is because the medical benefits provided through Workers Compensation insurance companies are usually substandard compared to other public and private health insurance plans.
-Talk to a Chino Workers Compensation Attorney Lawyer to learn more about how and why Workers Compensation insurance plans are generally not as good as other public and private health insurance plans.
+You Need to Speak with a California Workers Compensation Attorney Lawyer to learn more about how and why Workers Compensation insurance plans are generally not as good as other public and private health insurance plans.

 There are many factors that must be considered before an injured worker makes a decision on how to settle their Workers Compensation claim.
 Many times, those factors change as the case evolves.
 It is always a good idea to understand these factors and How Workers Compensation Claims Are Settled in California going into a case.
 It reduces the injured worker's stress levels by helping them understand their own case and what they can expect to achieve with it.